6. The -m (modifylinebreaks) switch¶

 With reference to lookForAlignDelims

-(see Listing 55) you can specify poly-switches to dictate the line-break behaviour of double back slashes in environments
+(see Listing 72) you can specify poly-switches to dictate the line-break behaviour of double backslashes in environments (Listing 74), commands (Listing 108), or special code blocks (Listing 153).
+1

 \begin{tabular}{cc}